Table of Contents

 - Chandelier – Berkshire Drum Chandelier by Rejuvenation | Finish: Oil-Rubbed Bronze

-- Couch – Blue Tufted Maya Sofa by World Market
+- Couch – Blue Tufted Maya Sofa by World Market (no longer available)

 - Pillows – Dara Velvet Pillow Cover by Pottery Barn

 - Curtains – Basic Linen Drapery with Cotton Lining by Linenshed | Color: Natural

 - Floor Tile – Black Natural Slate Tile by Rock Ridge

 - Sconces – Ridgewood by Hudson Valley Lighting | Finish: Aged Brass | Width: 16.5″

 - Rug – Cleary Indoor/Outdoor Flatweave Rug by Rejuvenation | Color: Cleary Rust | Size: 2′ x 3′

 - Cabinet pulls – 3 3/4″ Classic Cast Brass Cup Pull by House of Antique Hardware | Finish: Un-Lacquered Brass

 - Upper cabinet pulls – Large Cast Brass Cupboard Latch with Oval Turn Piece by House of Antique Hardware | Finish: Polished (Un-Lacquered) Brass